 Anthropologists work with archaeologists and can have extended periods of time in the field.

 Their average salary is about $62,000 and job growth is slower than average.
-On average, anthropologists earn less than other environmental science careers.
+Demand for an anthropologist career is shrinking with a poorer outlook than most other professions.

 Why is Cultural Resource Management (CRM) important?